robertorcosta/azure-docs.pt-br/articles/synapse-analytics/overview-faq.md

 A: Os workspaces do Azure Synapse dão suporte a pastas definidas pelo usuário.

-### <a name="q-can-i-link-more-than-one-power-bi-workspaces-to-a-single-azure-synapse-workspace"></a>P: Posso vincular mais de um workspace do Power BI a um Workspace do Azure Synapse?
+### <a name="q-can-i-link-more-than-one-power-bi-workspace-to-a-single-azure-synapse-workspace"></a>P: Posso vincular mais de um workspace do Power BI a um workspace do Azure Synapse?

 A: No momento, você só pode vincular um workspace do Power BI a um Workspace do Azure Synapse.